ChristofSeiler/sherlock/gui.md

 # Using Graphical User Interface

-**THIS DOESN'T CURRENTLY WORK BECAUSE OF THE TWO-STEP AUTHENTICATION.**
+**THIS DOESN'T CURRENTLY WORK BECAUSE OF THE TWO-STEP AUTHENTICATION SYSTEM.**

 You can upload and download files to and from sherlock using the software Cyberduck.